Kensington Gardens, South Australia: History

 In 1906 the Bank of New South Wales obtained section 271 from William Pile and subdivided it in 1910, with the suburb renamed to Kensington Gardens around 1910, after Kensington Gardens in London.

 A tramline for electric trams, part of the network of Adelaide trams and on the first line of the network to be electrified in 1909, was built as an extension to the Kensington Line, which had terminated The Parade/Gurrs Road intersection.
 The extension was built to serve the recently created reserve.

+Stonyfell Creek runs through Kensington Gardens reserve.
+The south-eastern corner and part of South Terrace were once part of a Kaurna burial ground.

 An annual sweet-pea exhibition was held in the reserve between 1910 and 1920, and in 1920, trees were felled in order to create the bowling green in the north-east corner.
 By 1923, part of the park had been laid out as a garden by a Mr A.H.
 Matthews of the Tramways Trust, and the name Kensington Gardens was used to refer to the suburb or the reserve.
 The artist and musician Gustave Barnes lived in Kensington Gardens before his death in 1921.